GLOBAL-MARKETS-Fed stimulus plan spurs risk rally; dollar slips

 Base metals also rallied.
 Aluminum, copper, lead and zinc all jumped between 3 and 5 percent on hopes the Fed’s move would bolster global demand for manufacturing and building materials.

-Gold hit a 6-1/2-month high, putting it on course for a fourth straight week of gains and extending Thursday’s 2 percent rise.
+Gold hit a 6-1/2-month high, putting it on course for a fourth straight week of rises and extending Thursday’s 2 percent gain.
 Spot gold stood at $1.771.06 an ounce at 1822 GMT.

 German bond yields hit an 11-week high on Friday as low-risk government bonds sold off after the Fed stimulus moves.